lucasbaze/todocity/docs/analytics.md

 ## Adding New Analytics

+1. Create a new trigger or button name for the track event
-Create a new event within `analytics/events` and then use where you need it.
-Navigate to Google Tag Manager and open the preview tab.
-Connect to localhost:3000.
-After pushing to the dataLayer with your new event, you should see it in the preview mode.
+2. Create a new event within `analytics/events/track` and then use where you need it.
+3. Navigate to Google Tag Manager and open the preview tab.
+4. Connect to localhost:3000.
+5. After pushing to the dataLayer with your new event, you should see it in the preview mode.

-Once that works, you'll need to create a new tag / trigger combo to send the event specifically to GA4.
+6. Once that works, you'll need to create a new tag / trigger combo to send the event specifically to GA4.

 ## Identifying users